Catherine Dauvergne, KC

 - Making People Illegal: What Globalization Means for Migration and Law, Cambridge University Press, 2008.

-- Humanitarianism, Identity and Nation: Migration Laws of Australia and Canada 2005, UBC Press.
+- Humanitarianism, Identity and Nation: Migration Laws of Australia and Canada, UBC, 2005,.

-- Research Handbook on the Law and Politics of Migration, editor, Edward Elgar Press, forthcoming 2021.
+- Research Handbook on the Law and Politics of Migration, Edward Elgar Press, editor, 2021.

 - Gendering Canada’s Refugee Process, Status of Women Canada, 2006 (lead author with Agnes Huang and Leonora Angeles)